 F - designates "failure;" unacceptable service; volunteered less than 20 hours

-Supervisors will also be required to validate each student's hours, and write out a brief personal evaluation of each student.
-No evaluation sheet will be accepted without the supervisor's signature.
+Supervisors will also be required to validate each student's hours, and complete a brief personal online evaluation of each student.
+No evaluation will be accepted without the supervisor's electronic signature.

 Except for extenuating circumstances, the grade initially received by the Center for CSER is permanent and becomes part of the student's official transcript.
 It cannot be easily changed.
 Supervisors may (with adequate reason) request a grade change for students after the final grades are received.